baronmdw/fullstack_web_dev_proj_2_trivia_api/README.md

 ## QUESTIONS

+### GET-ENDPOINT

-The questions endpoint is accesible via GET-METHOD needing a page number as input parameter and returns a JSON object that contains a success-flag, a dictionary with all categories and their respective id in the database, a list of 10 questions objects including their answers, categories and difficulties as well as the number of total questions in the database.
+The read all questions endpoint is accessible via GET-METHOD needing a page number as input parameter and returns a JSON object that contains a success-flag, a dictionary with all categories and their respective id in the database, a list of 10 questions objects including their answers, categories and difficulties as well as the number of total questions in the database.
 The questions returned are depending on the page that has been requested.

 Request as follows:
 ```